What You Should Pack

 The following local taxi services are familiar with the Institute and Princeton:

 Princeton has recently joined with Zagster to establish a bike share and rental program in the town.
 For a $20 membership fee and a charge of $2 per hour for any trip lasting longer than two hours, members can stop by one of the bike share kiosks and pick up a bike.
 Kiosks are located throughout the downtown Princeton area and the university campus and are a convenient and inexpensive way to get around.

 You can learn more by visiting the Zagster website.

 There are two stores very close to the dorm where participants can buy basic items.
 The Princeton University Store is located at 36 University Place.
 It is open Monday-Saturday from 9:00 am – 9:00 pm and on Sundays from 10:00 am – 6:00 pm.
 The store sells pens, paper, basic toiletries, laundry detergent, makeup and makeup remover, some over-the-counter medications, snacks and drinks.

-There is also a Wawa Convenience Store located on Alexander Road, just south of the circle and University Place.
+There is also a Wawa Convenience Store located at 152 Alexander Road, just south of the circle and University Place.
 It is located in the parking lot of the train station.
 Wawa is open 24 hours a day, 7 days a week.
 It sells sandwiches and snacks (both hot and cold), drinks and a limited variety of fruits.
 Wawa also has an Automated Teller Machine (ATM).